omron-sinicx/FairTalk/README.md

 This batch file will call ./script/combine.py to combine ASD result and OpenFace result.

 ## 5. Convert the result .csv into 25fps ~ 30fps
-It is necessary to make sure that the above outputs from different videos have the same fps for the subsequent processing.
+It is necessary to make sure that the above outputs from different videos have similar fps for the subsequent processing.
-25fps ~ 30fps is desirable.
-The script for conversion is under preparation.
+The videos we used are either 25fps or 30fps.
+If you use videos of other fps, you may consider first converting them into 25~30fps.

 ## 6. Preprocessing
 Run ./code/preprocessing.ipynb